Checkout for WooCommerce

 WooCommerce is a customizable platform.
 This means that a one-size-fits all integration, like a plugin, doesn't work very well on WooCommerce.
 Instead, our engineers have created a customizable module to make integration easy for you.
 Our engineers will review your store's custom setup in WooCommerce, add our WooCommerce Checkout module and adjust the code to accomodate your store.

-Create and configure a Zonos account
+Create a Zonos account

 Install the Checkout module